chuckcoughlin/bert/docs/architecture.md

 An ``InternalController`` handles these and it offers two very different scheduling options.

 The first is a ``TimerQueue`` that allows requests to be scheduled for a future time and, optionally, repeated.
-Think of handling the recording of motions at a clocked interval, or trying to balance, taking continuous measurements from the IMU.
+This is useful, for example, when handling motions for recording at clocked intervals, or when balancing and taking continuous measurements from the IMU.

 The second option is a ``SequentialQueue`` where queued requests are executed in sequence.
 A request is not